Now faith is being sure of what we hope for

-Have you ever wondered why some Christians appear to have great faith in God while others will indicate they have little faith that God will bring about anything good in their lives?
+Have you ever wondered why some Christians appear to have great faith in God while others will indicate they have little faith?
 Does having great faith mean that we always do the right thing, make the right decision, or choose wisely?
 Do those who have great faith always prosper according to the standards set by the current social climate?

 Hebrews 11 is known as “Faith’s Hall of Fame” and yet those listed in that chapter often made poor choices.
 Noah got drunk, Abraham tried to help God’s plan along by fathering a child with his wife Sarah’s handmaid, and Sarah laughed in disbelief when she heard she would have a child in her old age.
 Moses murdered an Egyptian.
 Rahab was a prostitute.
 In order to have Bathsheba and cover his sin, David sent Bathsheba’s husband, Uriah, to certain death in the front lines of battle.

 Verses 32-38 list accomplishments attained by faith.
 Kingdoms were conquered, justice administered, the mouths of lions closed, weakness turned to strength and women received back their dead—raised to life again.

 Yet, great faith did not always bring good results.
 Others were tortured, faced jeers and flogging and were chained and put in prison.
 They were stoned, sawed in two; put to death by the sword.
 They were destitute, persecuted and mistreated—wandering in deserts, mountains, caves and holes in the ground.

 Given those results, most of us would not voluntarily enroll on that list.
 However, we would want to be included in verse 39—“These were all commended for their faith…”